bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/README.md

 - Constructing and testing of null hypothesis using the most ideal empirical approach

 ## Visualizations

+ggplot2 package was also employed to create visualizations for gaining a better understanding of the key variables.

 Mean sales figure of each team:
 ![Image 1](https://github.com/bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/blob/main/Images/Picture%202.png?raw=true) <br> <br>